Low Sodium Dog Food

 1.Hill’s Science Diet Dog Food

-They have an abundance of filler and are all natural.
-They, however, are an excellent diet for dogs that are in latter stages of their cardiac problems and require very low sodium contents; typically below 0.2%.
+They have an abundance of filler but on the good side, they are all natural.
+However, it is important to note that your dog must require a low sodium diet before you feed them with Hill’s Science diet.
+The formula provides an excellent diet for dogs that are in later stages of their cardiac problems and require very low sodium contents; typically below 0.2%.

 2.Royal Canin Early Cardiac

-This is one brand of dog food that is manufactured with heart problems in mind.
-The concentrates are specially mixed to meet the low sodium demands of dogs ailing from cardiac problems.
+This is one brand of dog food that is manufactured with heart problems in mind as you can clearly see from the label so there is absolutely no confusion.
+The concentrates of each nutrient are specially mixed to meet the low sodium demands of dogs ailing from cardiac problems.

-Even better is the addition of the Omega-3s which helps reduce inflammation in the dogs.
+Even better is the addition of the Omega-3s which helps reduce inflammation and water retention.
 It has an overall better nutritional value than Hill’s Science Diet dog food.

 3.Purina Pro Plan Sensitive Skin & Stomach Formula